Solving Free Fermion Problems on a Quantum Computer: Block-encodings

-\sectiontitle{Sparse Query Access} The basic objects for our constructions of block-encodings $U_M$ will be sparse Hermitian matrices --- for example, the Hamiltonian $h$ or a correlation matrix $M_0$ describing the initial state of some time dynamics.
-To access an $s$-sparse matrix $A$, i.e. a matrix which has up to $s=O(1)$ nonzero entries in any row and column, we will use `oracle' unitaries $O_r$ and $O_a$ which produce the entries of $A$.
-The `row' oracle $O_r$ returns, for a given row $i$, all column indices where the matrix $A$ has nonzero entries.
-The `matrix entry' oracle $O_a$ returns the value of $A$ (given with $n_a$ bits) for a given row and column index.
-More precisely, $O_r$ and $O_a$ are unitaries which satisfy the following relations
+The quantum circuits that approximately block-encode the matrix functions $F(h)$ are built using elementary circuits $U_h$ that block-encode $h$.
+These latter block-encodings $U_h$, in turn, contain unitaries which realize so-called \textit{sparse query access} to $h$.
+To access an $s$-sparse matrix $h$, i.e. a matrix which has up to $s=O(1)$ nonzero entries in any row, we will use `oracle' unitaries $O_r$ and $O_a$ which produce the entries of $h$.
+The `row' oracle $O_r$ returns, for a given row $i$, all column indices where the matrix $h$ has nonzero entries.
+The `matrix entry' oracle $O_a$ returns the value of $h$ (given with $n_a$ bits) for a given row and column index.
+This way, entries of $h$ can be retrieved without explicit access to the $\Theta(2^n)$ nonzero entries of matrix $h$.
+Let us formally define the \textit{oracle tuple} $\mathcal{O}_{h}$ of a sparse matrix $h$ containing the row and matrix entry oracles, and also their inverses and controlled versions as follows.

-where, if the $i$th row of $A$ contains $s'<s$ non-zero entries, the final $s-s'$ registers are set to $\ket{1}\ket{s'+1},\ldots, \ket{1}\ket{s}$.
-One can assume access to these unitaries as black boxes (hence the name `oracles'), as well as their controlled versions and inverses --- we will refer to this collection of $6$ unitaries for the sparse matrix $A$ as the {\em oracle tuple} $\mathcal{O}_A$, see a complete Definition \ref{def:oracles} in Appendix \ref{app:def}.
-In practice, these unitaries should be realized independently, as efficient ---${\rm poly}(n)$ sized--- quantum circuits.
-Indeed, we show how efficient circuits for the unitaries $O_r$ and $O_a$ (and hence their controlled versions and inverses) can be given for the single-particle Hamiltonians $h$ for various example models of interest.

-Given the oracle tuple $\mathcal{O}_A$, a block-encoding of a sparse matrix $A$ can be efficiently realized, acting on $m=n+3$ (cf. Eq.\,\eqref{eq:Mij_block_encoding_main}) ancillary qubits, with high accuracy $\varepsilon$ \cite{Gilyen_2019}.
-In particular, to achieve error $\varepsilon$ in such a block-encoding, one needs to apply either oracle $O(1)$ times, and use a number of elementary gates and ancillary qubits that only scales as $O(n+\mathrm{log}(1/\varepsilon))$.
-This scaling allows to efficiently produce block-encodings which are accurate enough for all applications considered in this text.

-As a simple example of applying this framework, consider simulating the Fermi sea state in a $1$-dimensional lattice of length $N=2^n$, with a single orbital per site, at half filling.
-In momentum space, the correlation matrix $M'$ of such a state is diagonal with the first half of the modes occupied, and the second empty.
-The oracle tuple (cf. Eq.\,\eqref{eq:oracles_main}) for $M'$ can be easily realized: $O_r$ would be a simple circuit that copies the row index $i$, $\ket{i}\ket{0}^{\otimes n}\mapsto\ket{i}\ket{i}$ (here $s=1$), and $O_a$ stores $1$ if row and column index are equal and smaller than $N/2$.
-Block-encoding $U_{M'}$ and its Fourier (real space) representation can be obtained with the methods given above.
-A similar construction can be given in the $d$-dimensional case, including the orbital degrees of freedom.

-\sectiontitle{Matrix Functions} We will now focus on simulating various free-fermionic states of interest, for which we will employ the technique for block-encoding a matrix polynomial of $h$ \cite{berry2015hamiltonian, Low_2019, Gilyen_2019, lin2022lecturenotesquantumalgorithms}.